osuagwu/laradmin/packages/bethelchika/laradmin/docs/plugin.md

 ```

 ### User settings page
-In addition to creating admin pages for a plugin, you can create also a user settings page.The following are required to create a user settinsg page:
+In addition to creating admin pages for a plugin, you can create also a user settings page.The following are required to create a user settings page:
 - create a menu item with parent tag of 'user_settings', e.g in the boot method of your service provider. see menu documentation for how to create a menu.
 TODO: Note that because the rest of the menu items are loaded later, your menu will be first on the list; This should be fixed in the future.
 - Add a corresponding Laravel route to the menu.
 - Create a controller  and method for the route.